LSA (Lysergic Acid Amide): Naturally-Occurring Acid With Sedative Qualities

 How to Take LSA

 There are a few different ways to use LSA.
-The simplest method is to eat the seeds of the morning glory or Hawaiian baby Woodrose plants.
+The simplest method is to eat the seeds of the morning glory or Hawaiian Baby Woodrose plants.
 This works perfectly fine but increases the chances of gastrointestinal side effects.

 Grinding the seeds into a powder and filling them into capsules may reduce the incidence of GI-related side effects.
 You can also drink a strong ginger root tea before or after taking the seeds to help prevent any nausea or stomach cramping.

-I’ve found the best method is to make an LSA extraction instead (AKA LSA tincture) — which separates the LSA and other lysergamide alkaloids from the seeds but leaves behind the fibers and larger protein molecules that cause most of the issues.
+I’ve found the best method is to make an LSA extraction instead (AKA LSA tincture) — which separates the LSA and other lysergamide psychedelics from the seeds but leaves behind the fibers and larger protein molecules that cause most of the issues.

 How to Make an LSA Tincture From Morning Glory Seed